 The signing off plays a vital role in the letter-writing task and would solely depend on the writing style and your purpose for writing the letter.

 Familiarise yourself with the final statement for your letter that you can use in the IELTS Letter Writing exam.
 But before that, there are a few points that you need to keep in your mind.

 Use 'Sir/Ma'am' when you are not aware of the addressee's name.
-When you know their names and writing a formal letter, you use either 'full name' of 'Mr (Last name)' and in case of writing an informal letter, don't use their last name.
+When you know their names and write a formal letter, you use either 'full name' or 'Mr (Last name)' and in case of writing an informal letter, don't use their last name.

 Have a look:

 - Formal Letter (When you don't know the name) - Dear Sir/Ma'am = Yours faithfully, Jack Smith

 - Formal Letter (When you know the name) - Dear Mr Smith = Yours sincerely, Mr Grey